adamrotaru/CryptoDonationCheckMuhely/README.md

 - btc_address: The BTC address to watch (can be empty).
 Pre-populated.
 - eth_address: The ETH address to watch (can be empty).
 Pre-populated.
 - checkPeriodMins: the numberof minutes to wait between checks.
-- to_addr: The email address to send mails to
+- to_addr: The email address to send mails to.
+Must be set!
 - from_addr:  The sender email address, pre-populated.
 - etherscan_apiKeyToken: API token for etherscan service (must register).
 Pre-populated.
 - smtp_server: SMTP server to use for sending.
+Must be set!
 - smtp_port: Port used for SMTP sending.
 - smtp_user: Optional username for SMTP server.
 - smtp_pass: Optional password for SMTP server.